 - Volunteer stipends.

-- Recycling non-curbside materials like scrap metal, electronics, Styrofoam.
+- Recycling expenses for non-curbside materials like scrap metal, electronics, Styrofoam.

 - Giveaways such as t-shirts, hats, bags.